bahoerres/DIFFrnt/content/🧠 Executive Function Support System.md

 ## System Evolution

 Remember: This isn't about achieving perfect productivity or forcing yourself to work like a neurotypical brain.
 It's about building a support system that helps you thrive as you are.
-Use the [[Pattern Recognition Guide]] to track what works for you, and don't hesitate to adapt any part of the system to better match your needs.
+Use the [[🧠 The Unseen Guide - Unmasking Your Productivity Patterns 🔓|Pattern Recognition Guide]] to track what works for you, and don't hesitate to adapt any part of the system to better match your needs.

 ## Additional Resources